OpenNebula/docs/source/deployment/references/one_scalability.rst

 .. note:: read-only operations enforce any ACL restriction or ownership checks.

 Any other API call is forwarded to the active oned process.
-In this case the cache server is acting as a simple proxy.
+In this case, the cache server is acting as a simple proxy.
 The architecture recommended to be used with the cache server is depicted in the following figure:

 |scala|